Our Story

 Starting Cadynce was not clean or easy.

 Both founders were working full time in their day jobs.
 Progress was slow.
 Development costs added up.
 Early versions of the software were buggy and incomplete.
-At one point, the entire database had to be scrapped and rebuilt because the database direction chosen early on was wrong.
+At one point, the entire database had to be scrapped and rebuilt because the foundation chosen early on was wrong.

 There were months where development was paused entirely.
 The direction felt unclear.
 Giving up would have been reasonable.